Carliss Chatman

 Race & entrepreneurship

 Scholarship examines how corporate personhood, contract structures, and governance norms reinforce racial capitalism and systemic inequality.
 Author of Corporate Human Trafficking, 102 Tex.
-L. Rev. 1135 (2024), and co-author (with Carla L. Reyes) of Business Organizations: An Experiential Approach (Carolina Academic Press 2022).
+L. Rev. 1263 (2024) (SMU Scholar; Texas Law Review), and co-author (with Carla L. Reyes) of Business Organizations: An Experiential Approach (Carolina Academic Press 2022).
+Earlier articles have appeared in the UCLA Law Review, the UC Irvine Law Review, the Washington & Lee Law Review, and the Michigan Journal of Race & Law; commentary has appeared in The Washington Post, CNN, Bloomberg Law, The Hill, and NPR.
 Chair of the Article 2 Committee of the American Bar Association Business Law Section; Academic Fellow at the Center for Retail Investors & Corporate Inclusion; Faculty Affiliate at Duke University’s Samuel DuBois Cook Center on Social Equity.
-Recipient of the SMU Dedman Law BLSA Black Faculty of the Year Award (2024), the Lutie A. Lytle Outstanding Scholar Award, and the AALS Derrick A. Bell, Jr. Award.
+Recipient of the SMU Dedman Law BLSA Black Faculty of the Year Award (2024), the Lutie A. Lytle Outstanding Scholar Award (2023), and the AALS Derrick A. Bell, Jr. Award (2021).
 Previously practiced at Vinson & Elkins LLP and Morgan, Lewis & Bockius LLP.

-Professor of Practice, Finance, SMU Cox School of Business · Adjunct Professor of Law, SMU Dedman School of Law
+Professor of Practice in Finance, SMU Cox School of Business · Adjunct Professor of Law, SMU Dedman School of Law

 Executive Director, SMU Corporate Governance Initiative · Editor, Hilltop Forum & The Hilltop Docket